JulianBesems/UD_IntroProject_2023/README.md

 ----

-All meetings will be on Zoom (please join with your UCL account), details are on Teams.
+All meetings will be on Zoom, details are on Teams.

 ----
 # Schedule